Close

 2. Appendicitis

 We all know that the appendix is a vestigial organ, meaning it has no use.
-It is positioned just below the long intestine.
+It is positioned just below the large intestine.
 During pregnancy, it may shift and enter the pelvic area and cause ovary pain.
 Appendicitis treatment involves a small surgical/laser procedure and requires the use of mild anaesthesia.
-It must be treated before it affects the baby as it can lead to infection in the baby.
-This type of pain is typically associated with the right side.
+It must be treated before it affects the baby, as it can lead to infection in the baby.
+This type of pain is typically associated with the right side (2).

 3. Gallbladder Problems

-Treating gall bladder stones is simple and requires surgery.
+Treating gallstones is simple and requires surgery.
 The doctor will give you anaesthesia while surgically removing the stones.
 However, it is difficult to treat during pregnancy.
-If the infection or condition is serious, the surgery can be done, relatively safer in the 2nd trimester.
+If the infection or condition is serious, the surgery can be done relatively safely in the second trimester of pregnancy (3).

 4. Urinary Tract Infection

 Pregnant women are more prone to urinary tract infections, and that can be confused with ovarian pain.
+Symptoms of UTI during pregnancy may include cloudy urine, painful urination, and needing to urinate very often.
 Urinary tract infections can be treated with antibiotics.
-Your doctor will prescribe you a course of antibiotics and ask you to take rest.
+Your doctor will prescribe you a course of antibiotics and ask you to rest (4).

 5. Ovulation